ptahproject/ptah/docs/authentication.rst

 Resolvers in Ptah are the way we indirect lookup between components.
-For instance, instead of storing the primary key of the user for say, the ptah_cms_node.Owner field; we make that a string and store a URI.
+For instance, instead of storing the primary key of the user for say, the ptah.cms.node.Owner field; we make that a string and store a URI.
 URIs can be resolved into a object.

 This code registeres a function which returns a object given a URI::